janus-idp/backstage-plugins/README.md

 Backstage's support for standalone plugin development is very limited (especially for backend plugins), therefore we include a minimal test instance within this repository.

 1. Install the plugin via `yarn workspace [app|backend] add @janus-idp/<PLUGIN_NAME>@*` (`@*` at the end ensures the package is always linked to the local package in the `plugins` folder)
-2. Run `yarn start`
+2. Run `yarn start:backstage`

 ### Developing a frontend plugin

-In case your plugin supports standalone mode, you can use `yarn start` command in your plugin directory directly and you don't have to install the plugin as mentioned above.
+In case your plugin supports standalone mode, you can use `yarn start --filter=<PLUGIN_NAME>` command in your plugin directory directly and you don't have to install the plugin as mentioned above.

 ### Plugin specific config file